michalK00/CryptoDataApp/README.md

 # CryptoDataApp

-This is an app for cryptocurrency data tracking.
-It allows you to add your own strategies for coin price prediction.
+This is an app for cryptocurrency data and wallet tracking.

+It also allows you to add your own strategies for coin price prediction.

 You can add one simply by: adding new file to predictionStrategy package and implementing the interface inside this package called PredictionStrategyInterface.
 Then you can apply your own logic and making your own prediction strategy.